Luis Jiménez (radio host)

-Luis Jimenez is a Puerto Rican American comedian and Spanish radio host.
-Jimenez created "El Vacilón de la Mañana", the morning show which, during its 13 years on the air, grew to become the No. 1 morning show in the New York market, and the most listened to Spanish radio morning program in the U.S. It was syndicated in X markets and heard worldwide on the show's web site, ElVacilon.com.
+Luis Jimenez is a Puerto Rican-American comedian and Spanish radio host.
+Jimenez created "El Vacilón de la Mañana", the morning show which, during its 13 years on the air, grew to become the No.1 morning show, in the New York market, and the most listened to Spanish radio morning show in the U.S. It was syndicated in X markets and heard worldwide on the show's website, ElVacilon.com.